mark-tasaka/PHP-Greenleaf-Adventures-DCC-Warrior-Generator/README.md

 ----------------------

+Update 1.02: 2021-09-05

+Updates to dccWarrior and warrior.css.
+A new version of the character sheet added.

 Update 1.01: 2021-09-04

 Deleted file randomName.php.
 Added files: nameSelect.php, gender.php, givenNamesFemale.php, givenNamesMale.php and surnames.php.
 Updated files: dccWarrior.php and warrior.css.